5 Expert Tips That Helped Me Grow Longer, Stronger Nails, Fast

 AdvertisementADVERTISEMENT

+“Builder in a Bottle is a specific type of gel that lends strength and structure to natural nails,” explains Streets.
+Thanks to its stronger base, Streets says that it’s a great option for those who want to reinforce their nails while trying to grow them, as they can last up to three weeks.
+Another great thing about BIAB is that it can be infilled, says Streets.
+This involves getting the grown-out gap near your cuticles filled in with more gel rather than having to fully remove the polish each time.
+“This allows natural nails to maintain growth,” adds Streets, but she recommends a maximum of two to three repeated infills before having a short break to keep your nails healthy and happy.

-Thanks to BIAB’s harder, more durable finish, Dr. Dana says that it not only serves as a “protective armor” for nails, but it typically has a forgiving, less damaging removal process by soaking off, so it tends to be more advantageous than other nail enhancements like acrylics.
+Thanks to BIAB’s harder, more durable finish, Dr Dana says that it not only serves as a “protective armour” for nails but also typically has a forgiving, less damaging removal process by soaking off, so it tends to be more advantageous than other nail enhancements like acrylics.
 “I’ve seen patients who use BIAB and have very healthy nails in comparison to my patients who wear acrylics and do constant soak-off gels,” she says, adding that BIAB’s durable nature also makes it a good option for nail biters.

 I addressed my vitamin D deficiency